 What Does Paint Finish Actually Mean?

-Paint finish, sometimes called sheen level, refers to how much light the dried coating reflects.
+Paint finish, sometimes called sheen level, refers to how much light the dried coating reflects — and it affects durability, washability, and how visible surface imperfections appear once the paint dries.
 Matte reflects very little light.
 Low sheen has a soft, subtle reflectivity.
 Semi-gloss is noticeably smoother and shinier.
 Gloss reflects the most light and highlights surface detail the most.

 This matters because sheen affects more than appearance.
 It also affects how easy the surface is to wipe down, how strongly marks show, and how much wall texture or patching becomes visible once the paint dries.